bottler/PythonMisc/README.md

 # PythonMisc
 Some fairly standalone python scripts

+* crank_nicholson: basic Crank-Nicholson solver for a parabolic PDE on an interval

 * readSketchnet: tool to read data from the sketch-a-net dataset http://cybertron.cg.tu-berlin.de/eitz/projects/classifysketch/

 * oncampus: Should graphs be sent from a warwick computer to the screen or a file.